 Standardization of data is a major important step that is required for machine learning algorithms to give good results.
 There are different scaling functions present in the preprocessing module of sci-kit learn.
 If data is not scaled and is passed to the algorithm the result might be wrong due to wrongly distributed data.

-It is usually seen that we ignore checking the shape of the distribution and change the data to be centered.
+It is usually seen that we ignore checking the shape of the data distribution and change the data to be centred.
 That is done by removing the mean values of each column and then scaling it by dividing non-constant columns by their standard deviation.

 X= np.array([[ 1, -1, 3],